What State Produces The Most Beef in 2026

 Of all the beef processing companies in the US, five really stand out: Cargill, Sysco, JBS, Tyson Foods, and Smithfield Foods.
 Have you ever heard of them?

-Almost 8 Million Cattle and 8 Billion Pounds of Boxed Beef Are Processed by Cargill Throughout Its Plants in the US and Canada (Cargill)
+Almost 7 million cattle and 8 Billion Pounds of Boxed Beef Are Processed by Cargill Throughout Its Plants in the US and Canada (Cargill)

 what state has the most cows

-The United States’ largest beef processing company, Cargill, made over $177 billion in 2023.
-However, that’s not all that Cargill trades, purchases, and distributes, as its total revenue in 2022 was $165 billion.
+The United States’ largest beef processing company, Cargill.
+Cargill trades, purchases, and distributes, with its total revenue in 2025 being over $154 billion.

-It probably comes as no surprise that the United States’ second largest beef processing company, with net sales of $76 Bn, has headquarters in Texas, given that Texas is the beef state, after all.
+It probably comes as no surprise that the United States’ second-largest beef processing company, with net sales of $20.76 Bn, has headquarters in Texas, given that Texas is the beef state, after all.

-Sysco Corporation made just under half of the leader’s net sales in 2022 with a total of $68 billion, according to Investors Sysco, in food products, equipment, and supplies for food service.
+Sysco Corporation showed upcoming 2026‑04‑28 earnings forecast shows revenue of $20.55B, according to Investors’ Sysco, in food products, equipment, and supplies for food service.

-JBS USA in Colorado Has 9 Functional Cattle Operating Plants Across the Midwest and Has Net Sales of $71.22 Billion in 2023 (Macrotrends)
+JBS USA in Colorado has 9 Functional Cattle Operating Plants Across the Midwest and Has Net Sales of $86 Billion in 2025 (Yahoo Finance)

 Have you ever heard of the meat-producing company JBS?
-Well, with 9 plants across the US and 12 more plants in Canada and Australia combined, JBS had sales of over $71 billion in 2023.
-When you compare that figure to their previous year, they made a whopping $7 billion more.
+Well, with 9 plants across the US and 12 more plants in Canada and Australia combined, JBS had sales of over $86 billion in 2025.
+When you compare that figure to their previous year, they saw a whopping 12% growth.

-Tyson Foods in the US Holds a Reputable Place Among Top Meat-Producing Companies, With an Annual Sale of $53 to $54 Billion in 2023 (Tyson Foods)
+Tyson Foods in the US holds a Reputable Place Among Top Meat-Producing Companies, with an Annual Sale of $54 Billion in 2025 (Tyson Foods)

-The fourth leading meat-producing company in the US is Tyson Foods, which, according to their website, produces 1 in every 5 pounds of chicken, pork, and of course, beef that American citizens like to eat every day.
+The fourth leading meat-producing company in the US is Tyson Foods, which, according to its website, produces 1 in every 5 pounds of chicken, pork, and, of course, beef that American citizens like to eat every day.

-Smithfield Foods Inc. Had a Net Sales of $14.4 Billion in 2022 in the US (The National Provisioner)
+Smithfield Foods Inc. had a Net Sales of $15.53 Billion in 2025 in the US (The National Provisioner)

 Best States for Cattle Ranching